CodeTheCity/social-sounds/README.md

-# social-sounds
+# Social Sounds
-CTC23 project to help free cities from noise pollution
+[CTC23](https://github.com/CodeTheCity/CTC23) project to help free cities from noise pollution.

+## Aims

 The concept is showing noise levels on map and a breakdown of what the sources are.